ravi-gundavaram/Dynamics365-Migration-Assessment/README.md

 # Dynamics365-Migration-Assessment

-This repository contains the code, documentation, and pipelines required for migrating Dynamics 365 from an on-premise setup to the cloud for Aquarelle Ltd. The tasks covered include Dynamics 365 customizations, plugin development, Angular app functionality, and Azure Data Factory ETL pipelines.
+This repository contains the code, documentation, and pipelines required for migrating Dynamics 365 from an on-premise setup to the cloud.
+The tasks covered include Dynamics 365 customizations, plugin development, Angular app functionality, and Azure Data Factory ETL pipelines.

 # Project Overview